JoeyRoeters/DFD-iDrive/README.md

 1. In PhpStorm, go to `Preferences | Editor | Inspections`
 2. Click the setting cog icon and select `Import Profile`
 3. Select the `iDrive_inspections.xml` file from the root of the project

+## License
+This project, including all of its source code and documentation, is protected under the Joey Roeters GitHub Project License Agreement.
+The license strictly prohibits downloading, cloning, forking, modifying, using, or distributing any part of this project.
+Viewing the content on GitHub for personal or educational purposes is permitted within the constraints of the license agreement.

+By accessing this repository, you agree to comply with all the terms and conditions outlined in the license.
+Any use of the project's content outside of the permissible viewing on GitHub is a violation of this agreement and may subject you to legal action.

+For full license details, see the LICENSE file in this repository.